 I came to Stockton in Fall 2005, hired as an assistant professor of developmental mathematics.
 I have taught GNM 1125-Algebraic Problem solving, College Algebra, and Quantitative Reasoning.
 My research interests are on Variational Analysis, Optimization and Applications.

-Carra Hood, Associate Professor of Writing, Ph.D., Yale University
+Carra Hood, Associate Provost for Programs and Planning and Associate Professor of Writing, Ph.D., Yale University

 Dr. Hood holds a Ph.D. in Comparative Literature from Yale University, an M.A. in African and African-American Studies (Yale University) and a B.A. summa cum laude in Black and Puerto Rican Studies (Hunter College).
 Dr. Hood has extensive experience teaching composition, writing and rhetoric, and cultural studies in a variety of institutions.
 She has a growing research record; has made numerous conference presentations; has organized several conferences; and she is experienced using technology in her teaching.
 Among her honors and awards are: Dissertation, Teaching and Graduate fellowships (at Yale), a Rockefeller Humanities Fellowship, Scholarship and Welfare Fund Award, a Black and Puerto Rican Studies Department Award, and the Charlotte Newcombe Scholarship (at CUNY).
 Her interests include expository writing, visual rhetoric, and digital composing.